MarinaKalashina/clang-tools-extra/docs/clang-tidy/index.rst

 .. _Clang Power Tools: https://marketplace.visualstudio.com/items?itemName=caphyon.ClangPowerTools
 .. _clang-tidy-vs: https://github.com/llvm-mirror/clang-tools-extra/tree/master/clang-tidy-vs

-`MS Visual Studio`_ has a native clang-tidy-vs_ plugin, and also can integrate :program:`clang-tidy` by means of three other tools.
+`MS Visual Studio`_ has a native clang-tidy-vs_ plugin and also can integrate :program:`clang-tidy` by means of three other tools.
+The `ReSharper C++`_ extension, version 2017.3 and later, provides seamless :program:`clang-tidy`
-The `ReSharper C++`_ extension, version 2017.3 and later, provides seamless :program:`clang-tidy` integration: checks and quick-fixes run alongside native inspections.
-Apart from that, ReSharper C++ incorporates :program:`clang-tidy` as a separate step of its code clean-up process.
+integration: checks and quick-fixes run alongside native inspections.
+Apart from that, ReSharper C++ incorporates :program:`clang-tidy` as a separate step of its code clean-up process. `Visual Assist`_ build 2210 includes a subset of :program:`clang-tidy` checklist to inspect the code as you edit.
-`Visual Assist`_ build 2210 includes a subset of :program:`clang-tidy` checklist to inspect the code as you edit.
 Another way to bring :program:`clang-tidy` functionality to Visual Studio is the `Clang Power Tools`_ plugin, which includes most of the :program:`clang-tidy` checks and runs them during compilation or as a separate step of code analysis.

 **Editors**